qmk/qmk_firmware/docs/faq_build.md

 ## Unknown Device for DFU Bootloader

-If you're using Windows to flash your keyboard, and you are running into issues, it is probably because the wrong drivers are installed for the bootloader.
+Issues encountered when flashing keyboards on Windows are most often due to having the wrong drivers installed for the bootloader.

 Re-running the installation script for MSYS2 may help (eg run `util/qmk_install.sh` from MSYS2/WSL) or reinstalling the QMK Toolbox may fix the issue.
-Alternatively, you can download the [`qmk_driver_installer`](https://github.com/qmk/qmk_driver_installer) package and run that.
+Alternatively, you can download and run the [`qmk_driver_installer`](https://github.com/qmk/qmk_driver_installer) package.

 If that doesn't work, then you may need to grab the [Zadig Utility](https://zadig.akeo.ie/).
 Download this, and run it on the system.
 Then, you will need to reset your board into bootloader mode.
-After that, find the device in question, if the device doesn't show up in the list (or nothing shows up in the list), then you may need to enable the `List all devices` option in the `Options` menu.
+After that, locate the device in question.
+If the device doesn't show up in the list (or nothing shows up in the list), you may need to enable the `List all devices` option in the `Options` menu.

-From here, you will need to know what type of controller that your board is using.
+From here, you will need to know what type of controller the board is using.
 You may see it listed in the Device Manager as `ATmega32U4` device (which is an AVR board), or an `STM32` device (Which is an ARM board).
-For AVR boards, you will want the `libusb-win32` for the driver, and for ARM boards, you will want the `WinUSB` driver.
-Once you have the right driver type selected, click on the `Replace Driver` button, and then unplug your board, plug it back in, and reset it again.
+For AVR boards, use `libusb-win32` for the driver.
+For ARM boards, use the `WinUSB` driver.
+Once the correct driver type has been selected, click on the `Replace Driver` button, unplug your board, plug it back in, and reset it again.

 ## WINAVR is Obsolete